pierrechls/wine-space/README.md

 Create as many **products**, **posts** and **pages** as you want.

+#### More

+I suggest you to install [Jetpack](https://fr.wordpress.org/plugins/jetpack/) and [Google Analytics](https://fr.wordpress.org/plugins/google-analytics-dashboard-for-wp/) to get a lot of information about your website.

 ## 📕 Prior installation

 You have to download [Wordpress](https://wordpress.org/download/) and install it on you server.